 One of the many reasons people avoid filing for bankruptcy is simply because they’re not aware of the process and what it involves.
 It can be complex and require strong attention to detail.
 But this doesn’t mean you should shy away from bankruptcy as you seek a way to improve your finances.

-What is Chapter 7 Bankruptcy in Camden, NJ?
+What is Chapter 7 Bankruptcy?

-It’s important to know you may have to give up some assets and that it will leave a mark on your credit report for at least 10 years.
+It’s important to know you may have to give up some assets and it will leave a mark on your credit report for at least 10 years.
 All in all, you can complete the process of Chapter 7 bankruptcy within six months.

-Again, now is a good time to seek the help of an experienced bankruptcy attorney.
-It will be worth spending what money you can to have an expert help with paperwork and other associated documents.
-Missing or incomplete paperwork could disqualify you from being eligible for Chapter 7 bankruptcy.
+Now is a good time to seek the help of an experienced bankruptcy attorney.
+It’s worth it to have an expert help you with paperwork and other associated documents because missing or incomplete paperwork could disqualify you from being eligible for Chapter 7 bankruptcy.

 The court will appoint a bankruptcy trustee to begin managing the process once your petition is officially filed.
-The trustee will meet with you, your creditors and your lawyer to discuss your bankruptcy forms and finances.
+The trustee will meet with you, your creditors, and your lawyer to discuss your bankruptcy forms and finances.
 If you fail to appear for this meeting of creditors, your bankruptcy case will most likely be dismissed.